 TCC filed a base rate case in 2006 seeking to increase base rates.
 The PUCT issued an order in 2007 which increased TCC's base rates by \$20 million, eliminated a merger credit rider of \$20 million and reduced depreciation rates by \$7 million.
 The PUCT decision was appealed by TCC and various intervenors.
 On appeal, the Texas District Court affirmed the PUCT in most respects.
-Various intervenors appealed the District Court's affirmation of the PUCT decision to the Texas Court of Appeals.
-Management is unable to predict the outcome of these proceedings.
-If the intervenor appeals are successful, it could reduce future net income and cash flows and impact financial condition.
+Various intervenors appealed that decision.
+In June 2010, the Texas Court of Appeals affirmed the Texas District Court's decision.